romeo-mhakayakora/build-slm-from-scratch/slm-model/README.md

 <All keys matched successfully>
 ```

-This confirms the weights loaded correctly into the model architecture.
+This confirms the weights loaded correctly into the model architecture with no mismatched or missing layers.

 ### Step 6 — Run inference